Squamish architectural photography by Matt Anthony — modern home interior with natural light

 Every shoot begins with understanding design intent.
 I review plans, walk the site, and talk through your vision before composing a single frame.
 The result is photography and short-form film that communicates your decisions with the clarity and precision they deserve — whether that's a spec home in Brackendale, a heritage renovation in downtown, or a multi-million dollar custom build with views of the Tantalus Range.

-Interior architectural photography Sea-to-Sky corridor by Matt Anthony
+Squamish architectural photography interior detail with natural light by Matt Anthony

 Local Expertise